yaochenzhu/Deep-Deconf/README.md

  >**Deep Causal Reasoning for Recommendations,**
  >Yaochen Zhu, Jing Yi, Jiayi Xie and Zhenzhong Chen,
  >ArXiv Preprints 2022. [[pdf]](https://arxiv.org/abs/2201.02088)

+**Note!** We have released a survey regarding causal inference in recommender system.
+Check it out!
+[Causal Inference in Recommender Systems: A Survey of Strategies for Bias Mitigation, Explanation, and Generalization](https://arxiv.org/abs/2301.00910).

 **Note!** To better understand Rubin and Pearl's causal framework discussed in this paper, check out our [new repo](https://github.com/yaochenzhu/awesome-books-for-causality) that summarizes relevant books of and disputes between the two most prominent schools of causal inference.
 Moreover, Prof. Ruocheng Guo's [repo](https://github.com/rguo12/awesome-causality-algorithms) includes a thorough archive of various causal inference algorithms, with a sub-section devoted especially for recommender systems.